-This course is designed to involve students in a variety of aerobic activities that may include but are not limited to low impact aerobics dance, step aerobics, jogging, running, kick boxing, Pilates, yoga, rope skipping, agility and flexibility fitness.
+This course is designed to engage students in a variety of cardiovascular and toning workouts.
+Activities include but are not limited to dance such as Wii Fit or "Zumba", step aerobics, cycling, kick boxing, running/jogging, Pilates, yoga, agility and flexibility training.
+Equipment such as hand weights, stability and medicine balls or stretch bands may be used during core strength training.